Post: How to Use Predictive Analytics in Executive Hiring: A Step-by-Step Guide

 Document these definitions in a shared data dictionary.
 Every person who codes outcomes in your ATS or HRIS must use the same field definitions.
 Inconsistency here is the single most common reason predictive models underperform in executive search contexts.

-Based on our work with executive search clients: organizations that skip this step typically discover the problem 18 months into a deployment when model recommendations correlate poorly with observed outcomes.
-Retrofitting a success definition onto historical data requires manual re-coding of records — an expensive and error-prone process.
+Organizations that skip the success-definition step discover the problem 18 months into a deployment when model recommendations correlate poorly with observed outcomes.
+Retrofitting a success definition onto historical data requires manual re-coding of records — an expensive and error-prone process that erases the lead time the analytics investment was meant to create.

 Step 2 — Audit and Prepare Your Historical Data